cheil/cheil.github.io/_posts/2025-11-20-phd-announcement-alloysSC.md

 comments: true
 ---

 We are happy to announce a **fully funded PhD position** in **Computational Modeling of Alloys** in our group at the Institute of Theoretical Physics / Computational Physics at TU Graz.
+(We'll have a related postdoc opening soon as well.)

 The project explores how we can use advanced simulation methods to understand and predict the behaviour of complex alloy systems — from their atomic structure to their macroscopic properties, as discribed in more detail [here](https://cheil.github.io/blog/2025/new-project-alloyssc/).
 The successful candidate will join a collaborative and friendly research environment, work with modern HPC resources, and interact with partners across materials science and theoretical physics.